How Many Pairs Of Parallel Sides Are In A Trapezoid

 The Definitive Answer: Exactly One Pair

 If a four-sided figure has no parallel sides, it is simply an irregular quadrilateral or, in some older texts, a trapezium.
 So, when you are asked how many pairs of parallel sides are in a trapezoid, the most widely accepted answer in American education is one pair.
-Even so, if it has two pairs of parallel sides, it is no longer a trapezoid under the exclusive definition; it graduates into the parallelogram family.
+If it has two pairs of parallel sides, it is no longer a trapezoid under the exclusive definition; it graduates into the parallelogram family.
 This consistency matters because standardized tests and Common Core-aligned materials rely on the exclusive definition to maintain clarity across curricula.

 Bases and Legs: The Anatomy of a Trapezoid